z88dk/z88dk/doc/ZXSpectrumZSDCCnewlib_07_BiFrost.md

 Let's just look at the updates we've made for high resolution mode.

-The main difference is the location addressing.
+The main difference is the screen location positioning.
 The set tile function works the same way as with the low resolution code:

 ```